Logo

 Toptal

-Start out with defining your requirements clearly before starting to hire a developer for a project and prepare an engaging interview.
-These don’t need to be in software lingo.
-In fact, it is much better that your requirements are defined in your own terms and environment.
+Start defining your requirements clearly before hiring a developer for a project, and prepare an engaging interview.
+Your requirements don’t need to be in software lingo; they should be defined in your terms and environment.

 The software developer will translate what you want into the language and code, but the more you remove from guessing, the better the product will be.

-• Spell out what you need solved and how the solution should be implemented.
-If you say you need a programmer to build a database, that doesn’t describe very much.
+Spell out what you need solved and how the solution should be implemented.

-• Be specific about the training level you desire.
-There is a wide range of possibilities of how people have developed their software programming skills.
+People have developed their software programming skills in a wide range of ways.
 It is quite possible for someone’s training to have been through online courses alone.
-In between many have gained training through junior colleges.
+In between, many have gained training through junior colleges.

-• And still others have gone the formal route of bona fide 4-year college degrees and certifications.
-If you feel this matters for your project, then state it as a criteria for a hire.
-Otherwise, you might end up with a developer who learned his or her skill watching a YouTube video.
+And still, others have gone the formal route of bona fide 4-year college degrees and certifications.
+If this matters for your project, state it as a hiring criterion.
+Otherwise, you might end up with a developer who learned his or her skill by watching a YouTube video.

-• If you’re looking for a standalone software, it’s probably going to be C++.
+If you’re looking for standalone software, it will probably be C++.
 If you’re considering anything with a database, there’s a good chance it will be SQL format.
-If you’re not sure at all, get some advice and outside expert input first.
+If you’re unsure, get some advice and outside expert input first.
 If you’re building on what you have already, it will be in the language already being used.

-• Present the plan.
-If the candidate passes all the above and is willing to commit for your price, then spell out the contract terms and bind an agreement.
-That includes detailing the project plan, the rate of payment per phase, a commitment of time, project scope, deadlines and various interaction expectations.
+If the candidate passes all the above and is willing to commit to your price, spell out the contract terms and bind an agreement.
+That includes detailing the project plan, the rate of payment per phase, a commitment of time, project scope, deadlines, and various interaction expectations.

 Also, don’t expect youth on sites like 99designs to be an automatic availability of the latest technology skill.
 Many software developers have to specialize in one or two specific languages; there is simply too many different formats out there for any person to know them all as new ones come online.